mheap/nexmo-developer/_documentation/en/messaging/us-short-codes/guides/campaign-subscription-management.md

 # Campaign Subscription Management

+> **Action Needed For Vonage Customers Using US Shared Short Codes**
+>
+>**Effective immediately, Vonage will no longer accept new programs for Shared Short Codes for A2P messaging.** T-Mobile and AT&T’s new code of conduct prohibits the use of shared originators, therefore, existing Shared Short Code traffic must be migrated by March 1, 2021.
+To help you with this transition, please use the Vonage [guide to alternatives](https://help.nexmo.com/hc/en-us/articles/360050905592).
+Please [contact us](mailto:support@nexmo.com) to migrate to a new solution.

 Messaging activities fall under the regulatory guidelines of several groups, depending on the nation in which you send the messages.
 For more information see [Preapproved US Short Codes compliance requirements](https://help.nexmo.com/hc/en-us/articles/204015403-Preapproved-US-Short-Codes-compliance-requirements)

 You use the *opt-in* API to: